-Delamantd can be used as part of individualized longer regimens for people
+Delamantd can be used as part of individualized longer regimens for people of all ages with MDR/RR-TB.

-Group A medicines: Include levol losatin or motificratin, bedaquilineard inscold.

-Group C medicines: Include ethanitutal, delamanid, pyradinamide, imperson-clustation or meropeneon in combination with classifiant acid, amikacin or stroptowych ionly used as salvage therapy in childron and addrescents aged under 18 years), othionamide or prothionamide and P-aminosalicylic acid Group Cimedicines are included in longer regimens if the regimen carmotibe composed of Group A and B medicines alone.
-Longer individualized regimens: Exemples of individualized MDR/RR-TE regimens for children of all ages and adolescents can be found in Sector \$324 (Jable 52) of the WHO Operational Handbook on Tuberculosis.
-Module 5: Management of Tuberculosis in Children and Adolescents (6).

-Delemanid is a group C medicine and can be used as

-part of longer individualized regimens for people with

-MDR/RR-TB, including children and adolescents, who

-are not eligible for the 9-month all-oral regimen or the

-6-month regimen composed of bedaquiline, pretomanid

-and linezolid, with or without moviflowacin (BPaLM/BPaL).

-As a group C medicine, delamanid can be included in

-MDR/RR-TB regimens when a treatment regimen cannot

-be composed of group A or B agents alone, due to
+Delamanid - a medicine for people of all ages with limited treatment options

+- Delamanid is now recommended by WHO for the treatment. of MDR/RR-TB in adults and children of all ages (2, 3). - Delamanid is a group C medicine and can be used as part of longer individualized regimens for people with MDR/RR-TB, including children and adolescents, who are not eligible for the 9-month all-oral regimen or the 6-month regimen composed of bedaquiline, pretomanid and linezolid, with or without moxifloracin (BPaLM/BPaL). - As a group C medicine, delamanid can be included in MDR/RR-TB regimens when a treatment regimen cannot be composed of group A or B agents alone, due to resistance or intolerance.

-Delemented is usually given for 6 months.
-The duration may
+.
+Delamanid is usually given for 6 months.
+The duration may 6 months (when given alongside other medicines, including bedaquiline) is safe (4, 5).

-be extended beyond 6 months (off-label use) in people,

-including children, with fluoroeuinolone resistance or with

-limited treatment options.
-Studies undertaken between

-2020 and 2022 showed that the use of delamanid beyond
+be extended beyond 6 months (off-label use) in people, including children, with fluoroguinolone resistance or with limited treatment options.
+Studies undertaken between 2020 and 2022 showed that the use of delamanid beyond